redis/jedis/README.md

 JedisPool pool = new JedisPool("localhost", 6379);
 ```

-Once you have a `JedisPool` instance, you can use a
+With a `JedisPool` instance, you can use a
 [try-with-resources](https://docs.oracle.com/javase/tutorial/essential/exceptions/tryResourceClose.html)
 block to get a connection and run Redis commands.